-- her for up to 30 calendar days. - If your current PCP is not a Provider with our health plan, you will be able to keep seeing him or her for up to 30 calendar days.
-If you are terminally ill or have significant health care needs or a complex medical condition, including serious or persistent mental illness, you may be able to keep seeing your Provider. - If you are receiving inpatient care (medical or Behavioral Health) from a hospital at the time of your enrollment, you may continue to receive care through your discharge - as long as the services delivered are Medically Necessary. - Members with autism spectrum disorder (ASD) who are actively receiving applied behavioral analysis (ABA) services and have a current Prior Authorization for ABA services in place may get continuity of these services for 90 days after enrollment only if the Provider agrees to our terms related to payment, quality, and other plan policies and procedures. - If you have an existing prescription, we will provide any prescribed refills of your medication, unless this prescription requires a Prior Authorization.
-If a Prior Authorization is required, we will provide a 72-hour supply of your medication while your Provider sends us the information that allows us to approve the Prior Authorization. - If, at the time of your enrollment, you were receiving the following services that were authorized by MassHealth, a MassHealth-contracted Managed Care Organization, or a MassHealth Accountable Care Partnership Plan, you may continue to receive these services for 30 days.
-These include: - Durable medical equipment (DME) - Prosthetics, orthotics and supplies (POS) - Physical therapy (PT), occupational therapy (OT) or speech therapy (ST) - Scheduled surgeries - Out-of-area specialty services - Nursing home admissions as outlined above.
+- If your current PCP is not a Provider with our health plan, you may continue to see them for up to 30 days after enrollment. - If you are terminally ill or have significant health care needs or a complex medical condition, including serious or persistent mental illness, you may continue to see your Provider. - If you are receiving Inpatient care (medical or Behavioral Health/substance use disorder) from a hospital at the time of your enrollment, you may continue to receive care through your discharge as long as the services delivered are Medically Necessary. - If you are actively receiving applied behavioral analysis (ABA) services for Autism Spectrum Disorder (ASD) or Early Intensive Behavioral Intervention services and have a current Prior Authorization for such services in place, you may continue to get these services for 90 days after enrollment. - If you have an existing prescription, we will provide any prescribed refills of your medication, unless this prescription requires a Prior Authorization.
+If a Prior Authorization is required, we will provide a 72-hour supply of your medication while your Provider sends us the information that allows us to approve the Prior Authorization. - If, at the time of your enrollment, you were receiving the following services that were authorized by MassHealth, a MassHealth-contracted Managed Care Organization, a MassHealth Accountable Care Partnership Plan, or a commercial carrier, you may continue to receive these services for 30 days after enrollment.
+These include: - Durable medical equipment (DME) - Prosthetics, orthotics and supplies (POS) - Physical therapy (PT), occupational therapy (OT) or speech therapy (ST) - Scheduled surgeries - o Out-of-area specialty services - Nursing home admissions

+Please remember that it is important for you to contact us if you wish to get continued treatment as outlined above.
 After the specific period of Continuity of Care ends, you can continue to get care or treatment from an In-network Provider.
-To choose a new Provider, please call us at 888.257.1985.
+To choose a new Provider, please call us at 888-257-1985.